krasimir/actml/README.md

 ### Core API

 The core API of Dactory is just two functions. `D` is the first one.
 Every tag that we write gets transpiled to `D()` calls similarly to `React.createElement`.
 The more interesting one is `speak`.
-It accepts a markup-like code which we will define as **dialect** and every tag inside as a **Word**.
+It accepts a markup-like code which we will define as **dialect** and every tag inside as a **word**.
 The dialect describes in a declarative fashion what our program does.

 ### Order of execution